prowler-cloud/prowler/docs/tutorials/allowlist.md

               Resources:
                 - "ci-logs"           # Will ignore bucket "ci-logs" AND ALSO bucket "ci-logs-replica" in specified check and regions
                 - "logs"              # Will ignore EVERY BUCKET containing the string "logs" in specified check and regions
-                - "[[:alnum:]]+-logs" # Will ignore all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
+                - ".+-logs"           # Will ignore all buckets containing the terms ci-logs, qa-logs, etc. in specified check and regions
             "*":
               Regions:
                 - "*"